ministryofjustice/gocompare/technical-debt.md

 ## Issues
 1. There is a floating issue on the detail page.
 I had to add 'clear both' to the case studies components
 2. The spacing between components needs to be standardised, maybe make this a variable value.
-3. The 'help' component needs a bit of tlc